efarish/portfolio/fundamentals/multi_gpu/README.md

 Interestingly, the training duration is the same when using 1 v100 GPU and 4 GPUs.
 This is probably due to my model not being large enough to evidence the benefit of using multiple GPUs.

 However, aside from the screenshot above, the evidence that training has been split amoung the 4 GPUs is seen by the number of steps taken for each epoc.
 For the 1 v100 GPU training, there are 24 steps for each epoc.
-The 4 v100 GPU training only takes 6 steps per epoc.
+The 4 v100 GPU training only takes 6 steps per epoc which sums to 24 across the 4 GPUs.